 What is Xfinity Mobile?

-Xfinity Mobile is a newer mobile service from ISP/Cable TV conglomerate, Comcast Xfinity.
-It somewhat quietly launched to customers in May of 2017, and was live in all Xfinity markets in August, 2017.
+Xfinity Mobile is a relatively newer mobile cellular service from ISP/Cable TV conglomerate, Comcast Xfinity.
+The service somewhat quietly launched to customers in May of 2017, and went live in all Xfinity residential markets in August of that year.

 What Network Does Xfinity Mobile Use?

-Xfinity Mobile is a mobile virtual network operator, or MVNO.
+Xfinity Mobile is a “mobile virtual network operator”, or MVNO.
 As an MVNO, Xfinity Mobile doesn’t own its own wireless spectrum, it buys wholesale priced access from one of the 3 big wireless spectrum owners in the United States.
+Specifically, Xfinity Mobile runs on Verizon’s Network.
+Making a call?
+You’re calling on Verizon’s network.
+Texting?
+Verizon’s network.
+Using mobile data?
+Verizon’s network.
+With Xfinity Mobile, you are getting all of the touted benefits of Verizon’s network (at a fraction of Verizon’s prices).

 Xfinity Mobile Coverage Map

-Xfinity Mobile, by virtue of running on Verizon’s Network, has access to 5G in select locations and the largest 4G LTE network in the US.
-Verizon touts that it covers 327 million people, 99% of the country’s population, and more square miles than any other network.
-Here is an interactive coverage map.
+Xfinity Mobile, by virtue of running on Verizon’s Network, has access to 5G in available locations and the largest 4G LTE network in the US.
+Verizon touts that it covers 327 million people (5G now covers over 230 million people), 99% of the country’s population, and more square miles than any other network.
+Here is an interactive Verizon coverage map so you can visualize the Xfinity Mobile coverage map.
+If you’d like to specifically check your zip code for Xfinity Mobile 4G/5G and Wi-Fi hotspot coverage, you can do so here.

 Xfinity WiFi Hotspot Map

-In addition to offering up Verizon’s Network for prices that are much cheaper than Verizon (more on that in a bit), Xfinity Mobile sets itself apart from the competition in that you can tap in to over 18 million WiFi hotspots.
+In addition to offering up Verizon’s Network for prices that are much cheaper than Verizon (more on that in a bit), one unique Xfinity Mobile feature that distinguishes it from its competition is that it offers users 20+ million WiFi hotspots to tap into for free.
 Xfinity makes this possible through using modems it leases to customers as WiFi hotspots.
-Devilishly clever.
+Clever.

-This can allow you to keep your mobile data usage to a minimum, if you’re able to find a hotspot to connect to.
-Here is an Xfinity WiFi hotspot map or you can use the Xfinity app, which can be used offline.
+Tapping into hotspots while out to a coffee shop, restaurant, bar, hotel, etc. can allow you to keep your mobile data usage to a minimum (if you’re able to find a hotspot to connect to).
+Here is an Xfinity WiFi hotspot map or you can use the Xfinity WiFi hotspot app (iPhone, Android), which can be used offline.

 Xfinity Mobile Plans & Prices

 Xfinity Mobile plan costs are low and flexible.
-Certainly lower than any of the big 3 carriers, but lower than even most of the cheapest of bare-bones MVNOs (who often have close to zero customer service).
+Certainly lower than any of the big 3 carriers, but lower than even most of the cheapest of bare-bones MVNOs (who often have close to zero customer service and no WiFi hotspots).

 - Unlimited nationwide talk and text, at no added charge